Skip to main content

 ILL: interlibrary loan

-Peer Review: as a subject refers to the process of doing peer review; peer review as a limit finds articles in peer reviewed journals.
-The article is reveiwed by peers in that field prior to being published.
+- as a limit finds peer reviewed articles.
+The article is reviewed by peers in that field prior to being published

-PICOS: PICOS is an mnemonic for Patient Population or Problem, Intervention (treatment/test), Comparison (group or treatment), Outcomes, and Setting or Study type.
-PICOT is also used where the T stands for Time.
+- PICOS is a mnemonic for Patient Population or Problem, Intervention (treatment/test), Comparison (group or treatment), Outcomes, and Setting or Study type

-Research: a type of publication - different from clinically-based articles
+- a type of publication - different from clinically-based articles.

-RefWorks: Online bibliographic management program that allows users to create a personal database of references and generate bibliographies in a variety of formats.
+- Online bibliographic management program that allows users to create a personal database of references and generate bibliographies in a variety of formats

-Scholarly: Scholarly (or academic) journals contain articles written by researchers who are experts in their field.
+- Scholarly (or academic) journals contain articles written by researchers who are experts in their field